tldr-pages/tldr/pages/linux/runuser.md

 # runuser

-> Run commands as a specific user and group without asking for password (needs root privileges).
+> Run commands as a user and group without asking for password (needs root privileges).
 > More information: <https://manned.org/runuser>.

 - Run command as a different user: